Consensys/fc-latency-map/docs/technical-design.md

 First, the current active deals are retrieved.

-Then active deals are parsed to get miners info, and store them in the database.
+Then, active deals are parsed in order to get miners info that are stored in the database.

 #### Diagram